 Our Associate of Fine Arts degree in Music has earned regional and national recognition for excellence.
 You will have the opportunity to tailor your Associate degree program to emphasize General Music or Music Technology.
 As a student, you will learn to become proficient in theory, develop instrumental or vocal performance skills and understand historical perspectives of music.
 We take pride in teaching you the fundamentals of music with courses such as Written Theory, Aural Theory, Music Technology, Music History and more.
 You will also the opportunity to take lesson electives based on your interests, with offerings including Clarinet, Guitar, Flute, Piano, Saxophone, Percussion, Trumpet and Voice.

-The Bands program in the Sheridan College Music Department affords you the opportunity to perform exciting and challenging music in a wide range of styles alongside classmates, current music educators and community members.
-Our Bands program includes opportunities to participate in many exciting ensembles.
+Sheridan College Music Department affords you the opportunity to perform exciting and challenging music in a wide range of styles alongside classmates, current music educators and community members.
+Our Music program includes opportunities to showcase and grow your skills in many unique ensembles.

 The Chamber Choir at Sheridan College includes singers who meet regularly to rehearse work of sufficient difficulty to challenge vocal music students.
 A variety of forms are included in the repertoire, from madrigals to modern jazz.
 The ensemble tours each spring and averages 10-20 performances a year.
 Students must audition for this group.